whglamrock/leetcode_series/readme.md

 * O(logN) time for update and getPrefixSum for an array
 * count in an array, the numbers smaller/bigger than a number on its left/right.
 * Example question:
-    * count of smaller/bigger numbers on the left/right: [lc315: count of smaller numbers after self](https://leetcode.com/problems/count-of-smaller-numbers-after-self/)
+    * count of smaller/bigger numbers on the left/right: [lc315: count of smaller numbers after self](https://leetcode.com/problems/count-of-smaller-numbers-after-self/), [lc493: Reverse Pairs](https://leetcode.com/problems/reverse-pairs/)
     * typical prefix sum: [lc327: count of range sum](https://leetcode.com/problems/count-of-range-sum/)

 ##### Dynamic Programming